zackz/PuTTYAssist/README.md

 * If you installed [AutoIt(3.3.8)](http://www.autoitscript.com/site/autoit/downloads/)
   * Run PuTTYAssist.au3 directly
   * Or compile your own excutable file
-* Run PuTTYAssist.exe and open some PuTTYs.
-Use ALT+1/ALT+2... to switch.
-Use ALT+F1
+* Run PuTTYAssist.exe and open some PuTTYs
+  * Use ALT+1/ALT+2... to switch.
-to open new PuTTY...
+  * Use ALT+F1 to open new PuTTY...

 Features
 --------